 The Pack Monadnock Raptor Observatory is located within Miller State Park, near the summit of Pack Monadnock Mountain in Peterborough, NH.
 Access is via Miller Park Road, off Route 101.
-The closest parking is the small lot at the summit of Pack Monadnock (0.2 miles from the Observatory platform).
+The closest parking is the small lot at the summit of Pack Monadnock (0.2 miles from the Observatory platform), though this lot fills quickly on weekends and during peak season.
 Visitors can also park in the large lot at the base of the mountain, and hike to the summit via the Auto Road (1.3 miles one-way), the Marion Davis Trail (1.4 miles one-way), or the Wapack Trail (approx. 1.6 miles one-way).

-New in 2020: Visitors hoping to view the migration from Pack Monadnock this season should be aware that an online reservation system is now in place and that reservations are required by all visitors to enter the park.
+New: Visitors hoping to view the migration from Pack Monadnock should be aware that an online reservation system is now in place for Miller State Park, and that advance day-use reservations are strongly recommended for all visitors.
 For more information on fees and reservations, please visit the Miller State Park website.

 For more information on the Pack Monadnock Raptor Observatory or to volunteer, please contact Hawk Watch Coordinator Phil Brown.